-In May of 2013, Dudek performed a comprehensive site review of the original site, which is outlined in the Current Condition Verification Report for the Tijuana River Emergency Channel Maintenance Wetland Mitigation Program (July 2013) report, as well as a follow-up walk through on March 19, 2015, outlined in the Current Condition Verification for the Tijuana River Emergency Channel Maintenance Wetland Mitigation Project, San Diego County, California (May 2015) letter report.
-On May 24, 2016, Dudek performed an additional walk-through to review current site conditions and confirm continued compliance with performance standards outlined in the U.S. Fish and Wildlife (USFWS) Biological Opinion (BO).
+In May of 2013, Dudek performed a comprehensive site review, which is outlined in the Current Condition Verification Report for the Tijuana River Emergency Channel Maintenance Wetland Mitigation Program (July 2013) report, as well as follow-up investigations on March 19, 2015, outlined in the Current Condition Verification for the Tijuana River Emergency Channel Maintenance Wetland Mitigation Project, San Diego County, California (May 2015) letter report, and on May 24, 2016, outlined in the 2016 Condition Verification for the Tijuana River Emergency Channel Maintenance Wetland Mitigation Project, San Diego County, California (June 2016) letter report.
+On May 24, 2017 Dudek performed an additional walk-through to review current site conditions and confirm continued compliance with performance standards outlined in the U.S. Fish and Wildlife (USFWS) Biological Opinion (BO).